huntdatacenter/docs/docs/working-in-your-lab/technical-tools/winscp.md

 ---
 title: WinSCP
 permalink: /working-in-your-lab/technical-tools/winscp
-sidebarDepth: 3
+sidebarDepth: 1
 ---

 # WinSCP

-[WinSCP](https://winscp.net/) is an open source SFTP, FTP, WebDAV, S3 client and SCP client for Windows.
-It is mainly used for file transfer between a local compute and a remote server.
+[WinSCP](https://winscp.net/) is an open source data transfer client for Windows that work with commonly used transfer protocols including SFTP, S3 and SCP.
+If your host organization allows, you can use WinSCP for file transfers and synchronization of folders between your local machine and your lab machines.

 [[toc]]